CyberSecAI/CyberSecAI.github.io/docs/agents/Crewai.md

 !!! tip
-    CrewAI.com has a [Chat with our docs](https://chatg.pt/DWjSBZn) link (ChatGPT agent) which is useful to ask questions e.g. was converted to CrewAI code (using a GPT).
+    CrewAI.com has a [Chat with our docs](https://chatg.pt/DWjSBZn) link (ChatGPT agent) which is useful to ask questions e.g.

     !!! quote

         explain the different agent parts and what's the difference between system_prompt backstory and goal

     !!! quote "This is a small extract from the response"